 Having considered the credit risks arising in respect of the exposures to NGET and NGESO, the Directors consider that those risks are extremely low, given the evidence available to them.
-At 31 March 2021 amounts due from NGET amounted to £nil (2020: £nil).
+At 31 March 2022 amounts due from NGET amounted to £nil (2021: £nil).

 In respect of the counterparties to the cash flow derivative hedges (RPI swaps) these arrangements have been entered into with reputable banks.
-At 31 March 2021, the fair values attributable to these positions were assets amounting to £15,073k (2020: £17,346k).
+At 31 March 2022, the fair values attributable to these positions were liabilities amounting to £9,913k (2021: assets of £15,073k).
 The RPI swaps are with multiple well established counterparties and the Directors consider the credt risk exposure on these arrangements to be extremely low.